 BABY IS NOT GETTING ENOUGH SLEEP

 Your baby should not be getting substantially less sleep than is indicated in the “Total Hrs per Day” column.
 I can’t tell you how often people try to convince me that their baby just doesn’t need that much sleep.
-My answer to this is very simple….
+My answer to this is straightforward.
 Liar!

 BEDTIME IS TOO LATE

-So if your new born baby is staying up college-student late, for example, your baby goes to bed at 11:00 PM you have a normal new born baby.
-If your baby is still awake at 2:00 AM then you have a problem.
-The MOST COMMON causes of a baby who is awake when the bars close are:
+So if your newborn baby is staying up college-student late, for example, your baby goes to bed at 11:00 PM you have a regular newborn baby.
+If your baby is still awake at 2:00 AM, then you have a problem.
+The MOST COMMON causes of a baby who is up when the bars close are:

 Your baby needs more soothing.
 Have you embraced white noise, swaddling, swinging, and pacifiers?
-If not, please do just don’t use them to put them to sleep, they are to be used for comfort only.
+If not, please do just don’t use them to put them to sleep; they are for comfort only.

-I love this quote – No day is so bad it can’t be fixed with a nap. ~Carrie Snow
+I love this quote – No day is so bad it t be fixed with a nap. ~Carrie Snow

 BABY DOESN’T NAP AT ALL